Install on AWS

 <your-eks-cluster-name>

-with the name of your EKS cluster (specified in Terraform output) -
+with the name of your EKS cluster.
+Your cluster name has the form{namespace}-{environment}-eks

 <your-region>

 with the region of your EKS cluster.
-By default, the sample Terraform module usesus-east-1
+The simple example usesus-east-1

 .